 The word Kofta actually refers to the meat being ground versus in chunks.
-I switched the bread crumbs for almond meal/flour to make it Paleo friendly, as well as only slight variation on sizes/types of ingredients.
-The flavor on these were so tasty on their own, but would be great with a Tzaziki style dipping sauce.
+I switched the bread crumbs for almond meal/flour to make it Paleo friendly, as well as only a slight variation on sizes/types of ingredients.
+The flavor on these was so tasty on their own but would also be great with a Tzaziki style dipping sauce.
 I just coated mine in Sriracha because everything is better with Sriracha.
-I served these with a grilled eggplant that were finished drizzled in olive oil, oregano and grated parmesan.
+I served these with a grilled eggplant that was finished drizzled in olive oil, oregano, and grated parmesan.
 Delish!Print

 - 1 lb ground turkey

 - 1 bunch fresh herbs or parsley (I used basil and oregano)

 - 2 tbsp almond meal (if you are not eating Paleo you can do bread crumbs)

 - ¼ tsp coriander

 - ¼ tsp smoked paprika (if you can’t find smoked paprika, regular paprika is okay)